-When assessing the going concern of the group, the directors have reviewed the year to date financial actuals, as well as detailed financial forecasts for the period up to 30 November 2021.
-The financial actuals include the group's £30m dividend payment disclosed in the group's events occurring after the reporting period, note 26.

-The assumptions used in the financial forecasts are based on the group's historical performance, management's extensive experience of the industry and incorporate future market expectations.
-Taking into consideration the impact of Covid-19 on the wider economic environment, the forecasts have been conservatively assessed and stress tested to ensure that a robust assessment of the group's working capital and cash requirements has been performed.
+When assessing the going concern of the group, the directors have reviewed the year to date financial actuals, as well as detailed financial forecasts for the period up to 31 December 2021.
+The assumptions used in the financial forecasts are based on the group's historical performance and management's extensive experience of the industry.
+Taking into consideration the impact of Covid-19 on the wider economic environment, the forecasts have been assessed and stress tested to ensure that a robust assessment of the group's working capital and cash requirements has been performed.